Awale-Abdi/Powerbi-nyc-taxi-operations-revenue-dashboards/Datasets/README.md

 This project uses the **NYC Yellow Taxi Trip Data (2025)** dataset, consisting of monthly Parquet files (~700MB total).

-Due to GitHub's storage limit constraints and to simulate a production-style data workflow, the dataset is **hosted in AWS S3** and accessed externally rather than stored directly in the repository.
+Due to GitHub's storage limit constraints and to simulate a production-style data workflow, the dataset is **hosted in AWS S3** and accessed externally rather than stored directly in this repository.

 ### 🔗 Dataset Access (Amazon S3)